piazzablu/jupyter-playground/jupyter-spacy/README.md

 Please open the [jupyter_spacy.ipynb] file for further instructions

-You can also view this notebook in the [nbviewer] (Display anly no execution)
+You can also view this notebook in the [nbviewer] (Display only, no execution)

 [jupyter_spacy.ipynb]: https://github.com/piazzablu/jupyter-playground/blob/master/jupyter-spacy/jupyter-spacy.ipynb
 [nbviewer]: https://nbviewer.jupyter.org/github/piazzablu/jupyter-playground/blob/master/jupyter-spacy/jupyter-spacy.ipynb